sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

   },
 ```

-1. type: TDR for Time Domain Reflectometry diagnostic, or OPTIC for SFP/QSFP diagnostic
+1. type: TDR for Time Domain Reflectometry diagnostic
-2. length: The detected cable length (TDR only)
+2. length: The detected cable length
-3. part_number: The part number of the transceiver (OPTIC only)
+3. part_number: The part number of the transceiver (Copper SFP only)
-4. vendor_name: The vendor number of the transceiver (OPTIC only)
+4. vendor_name: The vendor number of the transceiver (Copper SFP only)
 5. timestamp: The timestamp of this report
 6. result: The test result, the possible test results are as below